GetStream/stream-chat-android/docusaurus/docs/Android/03-ui/04-components/02-channel-list-header.md

 # Channel List Header

+`ChannelListHeaderView` is a component that shows the title of the channels list, current connection status, avatar of the current user, and provides an action button which can be used to create a new conversation.
-`ChannelListHeaderView` is a component designed to be displayed on the channels screen of your app.
+It is designed to be displayed at the top of the channels screen of your app.
 It consists of the following elements: _User avatar_, _Title view_, _Action button_.

  | Light Mode | Dark Mode |